 My Edel is running out of hot water too soon.
 How can I prevent this?

 When you use hot water, most of the time the hot is mixed with cold water at the tap, so it is usable for hand washing & bathing to around 38-40C.
-If the water in the tank is hotter, then you use more cold water to achieve the same temperature at the tap, and therefore you make the hot water in the tank last longer.
+If the water in the tank is hotter, then you use more cold water at the tap mixed with the hot to achieve the same temperature at the tap, and therefore you make the hot water in the tank last longer.

 Whilst we recommend heating water to 50C for economic operation, if you find yourself running out of hot water, try increasing the temperature to say 55C (or up to 60C on Edel 200/270).